MirrorNetworking/Mirror/doc/Guides/Sync/SyncVars.md

 }
 ```

 In this example, when a Player clicks on an Enemy, the networked enemy game object is assigned to `PlayerController.currentTarget`.
 When the player presses X, with a correct target selected, that target is passed through a Command, which runs on the server, to decrement the `health` SyncVar.
 All clients will be updated with that new value.
 You can then have a UI on the enemy to show the current value.

 ## Class inheritance

-SyncVar work with class inheritance.
+SyncVars work with class inheritance.
 Consider this example:

 ```cs
 class Pet : NetworkBehaviour
 {